Matty Taylor (footballer, born 1990): Cheltenham Town

 On 1 February 2024, Taylor returned to League One on a two-and-a-half-year contract with Cheltenham Town in a move that again reunited him with manager Darrell Clarke, who had reportedly made him his number one priority for the transfer window.
 He scored on his debut at Whaddon Road, a 3–1 defeat to Wycombe Wanderers, and also scored in the following game to secure a 1–0 victory at Cambridge United.
 He scored four goals in eight games before being sidelined with a hamstring injury.
 He recovered to finish the campaign with seven goals, though this was not enough to prevent the club from being relegated into League Two.
 On 15 February 2025, he came off the bench to score a brace at Whaddon Road, securing a 3–2 home win over Barrow.
 He ended the 2024–25 campaign with seven goals in 45 appearances.

-Salisbury
+Later career

 On 18 July 2025, Taylor joined National League South club Salisbury, managed by former Bristol Rovers assistant Brian Dutton.
+He left the club by mutual consent in February 2026 after four goal contributions in 20 appearances, shortly afterwards taking up a coaching role at Oxford United and joining the playing staff of Oxford City.
+He scored five goals in 12 games for City during the 2025–26 campaign.